The Patch tool helps eliminate pesky spots and marks on photos.

 Another way to use the patch tool in Photoshop is to replicate part of a photo.

 You can see my example below of giving a native New Zealand Pīwakawaka (fantail) a twin.

 Now I have two identical layers.
-I clicked on the top layer.

-Step 2: Copying the Shape
+Step 2: Copy the Shape

 I’m working with two identical layers.
 So I still have another Pīwakawaka flying underneath the one I dragged across.

-Step 3: Moving the Shape
+Step 3: Move the Shape

-Seeing two identical Pīwakawaka flying in the exact same formation at the same time is not particularly natural.
-I’ve decided to turn one around.
+Seeing two identical Pīwakawaka flying in the same formation at the same time is not particularly natural.
+So I decided to turn one around.

 Step 4: Final Touches

 Sometimes the original area directly around the shape I moved doesn’t quite blend with the surroundings.